rjcassara-/files/resume2018.md

     + Implemented an additional firewall and new network segmentation into a production cloud environment with minimal disruption to military and civilian users
     + Designed an environment to require DoD smart card authentication for production SSH access
     + Developed a system to automate sending and executing updates to isolated cloud environment
-+ Experienced at operating independently while keeping vested parties in the loop.
++ Experienced at operating independently while keeping vested parties in the loop
-+ Comfortable working in Agile/Scrum framework; easily adaptable to other methodologies.
++ Comfortable working in Agile/Scrum framework; easily adaptable to other methodologies
-+ Strives to achieve balance between strong security and user-friendly systems.
++ Strives to achieve balance between strong security and user-friendly systems
-+ Creates and presents original material at local security conferences.
++ Creates and presents original material at local security conferences

 ---